 Does that sound familiar?
 Or a little too idealistic?
-Ramadan is a wonderful month for a spiritual upgrade and it is amazing at how much we rush to reap the benefits of the Holy Month.
+Ramadan is a wonderful month for a spiritual upgrade, and it is amazing how much we rush to reap the benefits of the holy month.

-And while everyone is putting up their super-charged level of patience or cleanliness or ambition for change, we also have to be realistic with our selves.
+And while everyone is putting up their supercharged level of patience, cleanliness, or ambition for change, we also have to be realistic with ourselves.

-Everyone wants to make the best of it, to go over the top, and to recharge one’s faith.
+Everyone wants to make the best of it, to go over the top, and to recharge their faith.

-But let’s be realistic, there are some things that we may do, and there are other things that may be out of our reach.
-But this doesn’t mean we should forgo our Ramadan.
+But let’s be realistic.
+There are some things that we may do, and there are other things that may be out of our reach.
+But this doesn’t mean we should forgo Ramadan.

 We just need to know our own capacities and work with the resources we have.
-Here are a few pointers to make the best out of the holy month without buckling within the first ten days.
+Here are a few pointers to make the most of the holy month without buckling within the first ten days.

 Make a Plan

-Sit down on a daily basis, and take time to plan.
-It’s no point going into Ramadan in a frenzy and then burning out on the 4th day.
-There’s also no point rushing into Ramadan with a mental list and getting confused and frustrated because you can’t fulfill your goals.
+Sit down on a daily basis and take time to plan.
+It’s no use going into Ramadan in a frenzy and then burning out on the 4th day.
+There’s also no point in rushing into Ramadan with a mental list and getting confused and frustrated because you can’t fulfill your goals.